EwanColquhoun/wawaswoods/TESTING.md

     * On the home page there is the **about us** section.
 This gives a brief description on who Wawas Woods are.

     <br>
-* As a user I want to know how other peoples' experiences with Wawas Woods has been.
+* As a user I want to know how other peoples' experiences with Wawas Woods have been.
     * At the bottom of the home page there are some **testimonials** from previous customers.

     <br>
 * As a user I want to connect with Wawas Woods on social media.
-    * In the **footer** of every page there are some social medial links to Wawas Woods social media pages.
+    * In the **footer** of every page there are some **social media links** to Wawas Woods social media pages.

     <br>
 * As a user I want to know the process of converting some wood into a finished project.